top of page

 What areas/towns do you serve?

-Due to the size of my practice, I am unable to do home visits for prenatal care and postpartum care, other than the home visit I do at 2-3 days after the birth.
+Due to the number of clients in our practice, we are unable to do home visits for prenatal care and postpartum care, other than the home visit we do at 2-3 days after the birth.

 Is home birth safe?